AbhilashG97/Watermelon-Snowball/Deep NLP - Stanford University/Day 1/README.md

-# DAY ONE -  Natural Language Processing with Deep Learning
+# DAY ONE -  Introduction and Word Vectors

+:warning: Slides for the first lecture can be found [here](slides/#).

 ## Introduction